lobotomoe/blog/content/blog/if/index.md

 ![Circular dependencies issue described in Thinking in promises](deadlock.png)

 Conditional participation is when you promise to do something when some condition will met.
 For example: _I promise to help clean the beach if other 49 will promise too_.
 The idea looks good.
+Here we use [Diffusion of responsibility](https://en.wikipedia.org/wiki/Diffusion_of_responsibility) and [Bandwagon effect](https://en.wikipedia.org/wiki/Bandwagon_effect) to reduce the likelihood of punishing the participant.

 Unfortunately, practice shows that it is extremely easy for people to decide not to participate in anything.
 I think because there is no penalty or damages for refusing to participate.
 Also because people don't trust to the system.